 Routes of Entry

 Routes of entry describes the way in which a hazardous material enter the body.
 In a laboratory, the primary route of entry is through inhalation and dermal contact.
 With proper ventilation such as a chemical fume hoods and proper personal protective equipment, like nitrile gloves, you can reduce the risk of exposure to hazardous chemicals.
 Good hygiene habits, such as washing your hands after using hazardous chemicals, and using mechanical means to pick up sharps, will reduce your risk of exposure through ingestion or injection.
-Make sure to report any exposure, or possible exposure, or Risk Management & Safety.
+Make sure to report any exposure, or possible exposure.

 Absorption (Skin/Eye Contact)

-Absorption may occur when not using proper engineering controls, work practices/procedures, and/or personal protective equipment (PPE).
+Absorption may occur when not using proper engineering controls, work practices and procedures, and/or personal protective equipment (PPE).
 It may also occur when handling containers, etc. that have been contaminated without wearing PPE.

-- Remove PPE when entering common spaces and hallways
+- Removing PPE when entering common spaces and hallways

-- In the event of an accidental exposure, wash the affected area with soap and water and seek medical attention
+- In the event of an accidental exposure, wash the affected area with soap and water for 15 minutes, and seek medical attention

 Inhalation